Indonesia deports French drug smuggler after 18 years

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-JAKARTA: A Frenchman who served 18 years in custody for smuggling drugs into Bali was deported on Saturday in a case that sparked outrage in his native country over Indonesia’s tough narcotics laws.
+JAKARTA: A Frenchman who served 18 years in custody for smuggling drugs into Bali was deported Saturday in a case that sparked outrage in his native country over Indonesia´s tough narcotics laws.

-Police arrested Michael Blanc on the day after Christmas in 1999 at the tropical island’s airport with 3.8 kilogrammes of hashish hidden inside scuba diving canisters.
+Police arrested Michael Blanc on the day after Christmas in 1999 at the tropical island´s airport with 3.8 kilogrammes (8.4 pounds) of hashish hidden inside scuba diving canisters.

-The now 45-year-old was originally given a life term -- narrowly escaping the death sentence handed to some other foreign drug traffickers, including two members of the notorious Bali Nine who were executed in 2015.

-Blanc’s prison term was later cut to 20 years and then in 2014 he won something that few foreigners get in Indonesia -- parole.
+The now 45-year-old was originally given a life term, narrowly escaping the death sentence handed to some other foreign drug traffickers, including two members of the notorious Bali Nine who were executed in 2015.
+Blanc´s prison term was later cut to 20 years and then in 2014 he won something that few foreigners get in Indonesia, parole.

 The former cook arrived at the airport in Jakarta escorted by Indonesian immigration officials, and accompanied by his mother, Helene Le Touzey, who gave up her life in France to spend nearly two decades in Indonesia campaigning for his release.

-The two departed on a Turkish Airlines flight at 9 pm local time.
+The two departed on a Turkish Airlines flight at 9 pm local time (1400 GMT).
 They are expected in France on Sunday.

-Blanc’s three-year parole period ended in July 2017, after which he was required to finish one year of probation.
-Indonesia has some of the world’s toughest drug laws.
+Blanc´s three-year parole period ended in July 2017, after which he was required to finish one year of probation.

-JAKARTA: A Frenchman who served 18 years in custody for smuggling drugs into Bali was deported on Saturday in a case that sparked outrage in his native country over Indonesia’s tough narcotics laws.
+JAKARTA: A Frenchman who served 18 years in custody for smuggling drugs into Bali was deported Saturday in a case that sparked outrage in his native country over Indonesia´s tough narcotics laws.

-Police arrested Michael Blanc on the day after Christmas in 1999 at the tropical island’s airport with 3.8 kilogrammes of hashish hidden inside scuba diving canisters.
+Police arrested Michael Blanc on the day after Christmas in 1999 at the tropical island´s airport with 3.8 kilogrammes (8.4 pounds) of hashish hidden inside scuba diving canisters.

-The now 45-year-old was originally given a life term -- narrowly escaping the death sentence handed to some other foreign drug traffickers, including two members of the notorious Bali Nine who were executed in 2015.

-Blanc’s prison term was later cut to 20 years and then in 2014 he won something that few foreigners get in Indonesia -- parole.
+The now 45-year-old was originally given a life term, narrowly escaping the death sentence handed to some other foreign drug traffickers, including two members of the notorious Bali Nine who were executed in 2015.
+Blanc´s prison term was later cut to 20 years and then in 2014 he won something that few foreigners get in Indonesia, parole.

 The former cook arrived at the airport in Jakarta escorted by Indonesian immigration officials, and accompanied by his mother, Helene Le Touzey, who gave up her life in France to spend nearly two decades in Indonesia campaigning for his release.

-The two departed on a Turkish Airlines flight at 9 pm local time.
+The two departed on a Turkish Airlines flight at 9 pm local time (1400 GMT).
 They are expected in France on Sunday.

-Blanc’s three-year parole period ended in July 2017, after which he was required to finish one year of probation.
-Indonesia has some of the world’s toughest drug laws.
+Blanc´s three-year parole period ended in July 2017, after which he was required to finish one year of probation.

 Comments